VERSO-UVM/ORCA/How_ORCA_Works.md

 ## Summary
-ORCA's goals are to (1) produce impactful, accessible open source research tools by (2) training tomorrow's workforce in marketable open source skills.
+ORCA's goals are to (1) produce impactful, accessible, open source research tools by (2) training tomorrow's workforce in marketable open source skills.
 This page describes how we at ORCA achieve these two goals.
 In short, by drawing on the latest research on openness, we work with stakeholders to design research products that are open to more people from more backgrounds while creating environments in which students are more likely to learn valued workplace skills.

 ## What's the need?
 Here at [VERSO](https://verso.w3.uvm.edu/), we focus on open source in all its incarnations.
 But, while to some see open source as an end in and of itself, we primarily view open source as a means for addressing crucial problems related to greater [transparency](https://www.archives.gov/files/cui/documents/2009-WH-memo-on-transparency-and-open-government.pdf), [innovation](https://obamawhitehouse.archives.gov/sites/default/files/microsites/ostp/ostp_public_access_memo_2013.pdf), and [inclusion](https://www.whitehouse.gov/wp-content/uploads/2022/08/08-2022-OSTP-Public-Access-Memo.pdf).